 Sun Moon Lake - Nantou County, Taiwan

-I was told there would be a bike path all around Sun Moon Lake (日月潭), as biking is the most popular way to explore it.
-I got a discount voucher from my accommodation to rent a bike but chose to walk instead.
-The path was wide enough as I headed to my first stop—Wenwu Temple.
+I was told there was a bike path all around Sun Moon Lake, as biking is the most popular way to explore it.
+My accommodation even gave me a discount voucher for bike rental, but I decided to walk instead.
+The path was wide and scenic as I headed toward my first stop—Wenwu Temple.

 From the pedestrian path, a staircase with 365 steps led up to the temple—one for each day of the year.
-Each step had the name of a notable person born on that day, which made the climb more interesting.
-The temple itself was grand, decorated with prayer bells (wind chimes) that visitors use to ask for blessings.
+Each step featured the name of a notable person born on that date, which made the climb more interesting.
+The temple itself was grand, decorated with colourful prayer bells (wind chimes) that visitors use to ask for blessings.

 After the temple, I continued along the path to the Nine Frogs Stack on the Shuiwatou hiking trail.
-This nine frog stack shows the water level of the lake.
-When I was there, the water almost reached the last frog, meaning it was at 99%.
-The lake water here was a beautiful emerald green.
+The nine frogs sculpture shows the water level of the lake—when I visited, the water nearly reached the last frog, meaning it was at about 99%.
+The lake water here was a stunning emerald green.

 Next, I followed the path to Ita Thao Village.
-It was more touristy, with food and drink stalls lining the streets and. boat rentals by the lakeside.
-After wandering a bit, I chose a stone-grilled wild boar rice combo for lunch—wild boar is a popular local dish.
+It was more touristy, with food and drink stalls lining the streets and boat rentals by the lakeside.
+After wandering around, I ordered a stone-grilled wild boar rice combo for lunch—wild boar is a popular local dish.

 From the village to Xuanguang Temple, there was no pedestrian path, so I had to walk along the narrow roadside, which felt a bit risky.
-There was a slight downhill walk to the temple, which many people reach by ferry from the other side of the lake.
+The walk to the temple was slightly downhill, and many visitors choose to arrive by ferry instead.

-After visiting Xuanguang Temple, I planned to go to Cien Pagoda, but the trail and the pagoda was closed for maintenance.
-A security guard confirmed it wasn’t accessible, which was disappointing since I’d heard the view from the top was amazing.
+After visiting Xuanguang Temple, I planned to go to Cien Pagoda, but the trail and pagoda were closed for maintenance.
+A security guard confirmed it wasn’t accessible, which was disappointing since I’d heard the view from the top was incredible.

 From there, I took a bus back to the Shueishe Visitor Center.
-Even though it was hot and humid, I’m glad I chose to walk—it gave me more flexibility to explore.
+Even though it was hot and humid, I’m glad I chose to walk—it gave me more flexibility to explore at my own pace.

 Route Overview